All Collections

 *To see how to add, edit, and remove indicators, please revisit Step 1: Bot start conditions

-⚠️ Important: when setting take profit with the indicators, it will be triggered when the signal arrives only after the TP percentage condition is met.
-This means that the specified TP percentage is the minimum profit level, which allows the system to ignore the indicator signals below the selected profit level.
+When setting Take Profit with the indicators, it will be triggered only after the signal is generated and the TP percentage condition is met.
+This means that the specified price change percentage is the minimum profit level, which allows the system to ignore the indicator signals below the selected profit level.

 Choose the order type that will be placed at the Take Profit trigger.
 The PNL metric reflects an approximate minimum profit based on the current Take Profit settings.